 Existing research reviewed by the authors suggests that general internists may be particularly discontent and more likely to leave internal medicine due to a widening income gap between primary care physicians and many specialists, increasing demands, growing expectations and accountability for providing high quality care, and payment based on the ability to perform in a challenging environment.

 Although research finds that dissatisfied doctors are particularly likely to leave medicine, the authors were not able to find conclusive evidence that the general internists they studied left internal medicine in greater proportion than subspecialists for this reason.

 “A more likely explanation,” said co-author Rebecca Lipner, Vice President of Psychometrics and Research Analysis, ABIM, “is that the ′general′ nature of general internal medicine may give internists more options for careers outside of internal medicine and into some non-medical fields.”

 Increasing support for primary care training programs, increasing Medicaid and Medicare reimbursements to primary care physicians, and expanding pilot testing and implementation of patient-centered medical homes are ways to increase and maintain the number of general internists and other primary care physicians, according to ACP.

 “A sizeable minority of internists – 40 percent – who have left medicine are open to returning,” said Bylsma.
 “Changes in the practice environment might entice them back to primary care.”

 About the American College of Physicians

-The American College of Physicians is the largest medical specialty organization and the second-largest physician group in the United States.
-ACP members include 129,000 internal medicine physicians (internists), related subspecialists, and medical students.
-Internists specialize in the prevention, detection, and treatment of illness in adults.
-Follow ACP on Twitter, Facebook, and LinkedIn.
+The American College of Physicians is the largest medical specialty organization in the United States with members in more than 145 countries worldwide.
+ACP membership includes 152,000 internal medicine physicians (internists), related subspecialists, and medical students.
+Internal medicine physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.
+Follow ACP on Twitter and Facebook.